 Brewing & Distilling in Scotland & the UK continues to grow at a fast pace with the number of new boutique microbreweries accelerating.
 In 2017 the number of breweries in the UK rose to its highest level in over 70 years.
 Over the next five years, revenue is projected to rise at a compound annual rate of 1.2%, reaching £5.5 billion in 2022-23.
 This remarkable growth has been driven by increasing numbers of start-ups eager to join one of the fastest growing sectors.
 In Scotland over 50 new craft gin distilleries opened for production in 2017 alone

-With this rapid growth in the sector companies require specialist, experienced advice from advisers with a strong, working knowledge of the market and the key issues affecting businesses operating within this important sector to the economy.
+With this rapid growth companies require specialist, experienced advice from advisors with a strong, working knowledge of the market and the key issues affecting businesses operating within this important sector to the economy.